 David implemented data pipeline, API integration and arcGIS visualization for both JHU CSSE data and Dingxiangyuan data.
-David designed and implemented LSTM machine learning model and Stochastic SIR to analyze and prediction the future infection.
+David designed and implemented the LSTM machine learning model and Stochastic SIR to analyze and predict future infections.

 Pengxiang collects the migration data and also helps with feature selection and model architecture to predict the number of 2019-nCoV cases infected.
 The results will be used to integrate an alert system for potential outbreak and constant monitoring.

-Siyu works with spatial-temporal datasets to help the team on data search, data merging and data centralizing.
+Siyu works with spatial-temporal datasets to help the team with data search, data merging and data centralizing.

 Zexuan prepares data for COVID-19 analysis, in particular web scraping and API to gather global news and social media data.